West Valley City police missed their best chance to find Susan Powell — alive or dead — by just 10 minutes.

 While Josh and Ellis were speaking, another detective had Josh’s boys, Charlie and Braden, at the South Valley Children’s Justice Center.

-During a forensic interview, Charlie told Detective Kim Waelty that his mom had gone camping with them but stayed behind in the place with the flowers and pretty crystals.
+During a forensic interview, Charlie Powell told another detective named Kim Waelty that his mom had gone camping with them but stayed behind in the place with the flowers and pretty crystals.

 “That night my mom stayed… sleep where the flowers and the crystals grow.”Charlie Powell